Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/SLES_Image.md

     ssh: connect to host uan01 port 22: No route to host
     ```

 1. Unable to log in to the node with a password.
-No root password is defined in the image by default, one must be added via CFS or by modifying the squashfs filesystem.
+No root password is defined in the image by default, one must be added by CFS or by modifying the squashfs filesystem.

     ```bash
     ncn-m001:# ssh app01